 - Be equipped for serving the local church and its global mission.

-- Demonstrate that they are equipped with the necessary skills and personal attributes to enter into a ministry of counselling.
+- Demonstrate the necessary skills and personal attributes to enter into a ministry of counselling.

 - Demonstrate that their practice of counselling meets the highest Christian and professional ethical standards.

-- Have met the basic academic qualifications for membership in the Professional Association of Christian Counsellors and Psychotherapists (PACCP), the Canadian Counselling and Psychotherapy Association (CCPA) and the Canadian Professional Counsellors Association (CPCA).
+- Meet the basic academic course requirements to gain professional recognition as a member of the Professional Association of Christian Counsellors and Psychotherapists (PACCP) and the Canadian Counselling and Psychotherapy Association (CCPA).

 I. Core (12 credit hours)